-Anonymous presbyter in Clermont (Gaul) hits in the head Gallus, bishop of Clermont, during a meal, the first half of the 6th century.
+An anonymous presbyter in Clermont (Gaul) hits Gallus, bishop of Clermont, in the head during a meal, the first half of the 6th century.
 Account of Gregory of Tours, "Life of the Fathers", Tours (Gaul), ca 590.

 Intended for scholary use.
 For credentials see Bibliography

 Unde factum est, ut a presbitero suo in convivio percussus in capite ita se quietum reddiderit, ut nec sermonem quidem asperum respondisset.